TomBrien/cardiffwaste-ha/README.md

 ## Please Note

-Right now this integration is essentially at an alpha/pre-alpha stage.
-It works for me but right now anyone else's mileage may vary.
+Right now this integration is in early-stage development still.
+It works for me and contains some basic address validation so should be robust but right now anyone else's mileage may vary.

 ## Installation